Kitemaggwa-Shafic/Kitemaggwa-Shafic/README.md

 Here are some ideas to get you started:
 - 🔭 I’m currently working on ...
 -->
+- 💡 I’m Kitemaggwa Shafic, A Software Engineer who is looking to grow as a full-stack Developer<br>
 - 🌱 I’m currently learning new Python frameworks for backend and frontend with vue
+- 🌱 I’m currently working on project new project with Tailwind CSS, Vue on front-end and Laravel MVC for back-end
-- 👯 I’m looking to collaborate on Python projects with Django
+- 👯 I’m open and free to collaborate on open-source projects.
-- 🤔 I’m looking for help with Data Science and Machine Learning
+- 🤔 I’m looking for help with Data Science and Machine Learning with Python
 <!-- - 💬 Ask me about ... -->
 - 📫 How to reach me: kitemaggwashafic@gmail.com
 <!--